The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Happsy Mattress

-- Materials used: Organic latex, organic wool batting, organic cotton fabric, breathable pocketed springs, no glues or adhesives used
+- Materials used: Organic latex, organic wool batting, organic cotton, pocketed coil support, no glues or adhesives

-- Recognized as the “best organic bed-in-a-box” by Good Housekeeping
+Recognized as a “best organic bed-in-a-box” by Good Housekeeping

 Take 15% off with code MINDFUL15 at checkout.